 How Beneficial It Is To Put A Price On Intellectual Property

 Intellectual property is an intangible asset of a company that can profitably generate immense monetary benefits.
-A company legally protects these assets to prevent its use by outsiders without the company’s consent.
-With its ability to provide a firm with a competitive edge, defining IP as an investment aims to provide similar protective rights as for any physical asset.
+A company legally protects these assets to prevent their use by outsiders without the company’s consent.
+With its ability to provide a firm with a competitive edge, defining IP as an investment aims to provide similar protective rights as any physical asset.

 A recent rise of initial public offerings (IPOs), high-profile mergers, acquisitions, and litigation has placed intellectual property (IP) into a critical global economic position.
 However, many organizations often fail to derive value or evaluate risks associated with their IP assets, even when those assets account for a high percentage of the company’s value.